memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 #### Macrobatics: Declaring compatilble drivers and device object

 I promised that we wouldn't go into detail about [Zephyr's device driver model](https://docs.zephyrproject.org/latest/kernel/drivers/index.html) - and we won't.
-In this section, we'll only look at how the device instances are defined and how the connection with the nodes in the devicetree is established.
+In this section, we'll only look at how the device instances are defined and how the connection with the nodes in the Devicetree is established.

 The two responsible parts within `gpio_nrfx.c` for defining the instances are the following: